Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Christopher Growe - Stifel, Nicolaus & Co., Inc.

 Okay.
-Just one other question, if I could ask, in relation to overhead, which was down, and a contributor, if you will, to lower SG&A. Could you state that (33:12), where your overhead is or what sort of progress you're making on that front and how sustainable that is?
+Just one other question, if I could ask, in relation to overhead, which was down, and a contributor, if you will, to lower SG&A. Could you cite (33:12), where your overhead is or what sort of progress you're making on that front and how sustainable that is?

 Brian T. Gladden - Mondelez International, Inc.